nachocaru/xaprb.com/content/blog/2013-01-28-deleting-millions-of-rows-in-small-chunks-with-common_schema.md

     +---------------------+
     1 row in set (7 min 42.75 sec)

 Notice that the execution time is steadily increasing.
-Each chunk of 50,000 rows takes a small amount of time to delete, but the time shown is since the beginning of the job&#8217;s execution.
+Each chunk of 50,000 rows takes a small amount of time to delete, but the time shown is since the beginning of the job's execution.

  [1]: http://code.google.com/p/common-schema/